Managing anger in a relationship

 In our modern society, people have a lot of myths about romantic love and marriage.
 In the rush of “falling in love,” they expect that feeling to last forever and neglect to see the other person as a whole human being who has faults as well as good qualities.
 Or if they see the other person’s faults, they think, “They will change because they love me,” or “Our love is so pure that I will help them get over this problem.”

-This way of thinking blinds us to the reality of intimate relationships—they require work.
+This way of thinking prevents us from seeing the reality of intimate relationships—they require work.
 Both people need to work together and learn to communicate wisely and kindly.
 When each partner is willing to do this, the couple will grow closer and more accepting of each other as time goes on.
 Releasing their false expectations, they will learn to genuinely wish the other person to be happy and free of suffering.

 To improve our ability to communicate, I recommend Marshall Rosenberg’s nonviolent communication.
 In books and DVDs of his seminars, he explains how to recognize and compassionately express our feelings and needs, and how to make requests—not demands—to other people.
 Like the Dharma, he tells us that instead of focusing on what the other person is doing and trying to get them to change and do what we want them to do, to look at what is going on inside of ourselves.
 Instead of judging others’ actions, he helps us learn to empathize with their feelings and needs.